-This low-carb carrot mug cake uses almond flour instead of regular flour so you can still enjoy the wonderful warming spice and sweetness of a carrot cake, even while on a low-carb diet.
+This Low-Carb Carrot Mug Cake uses almond flour instead of regular flour so you can still enjoy the wonderful warming spice and sweetness of a carrot cake, even while on a low-carb or keto diet.

 Little treats like a mug cake can make a keto or low-carb diet easier to adhere to, if you have a bit of a sweet tooth.
-That’s why I’ve added quite a few mug cake recipes to our website.
-If a quick mug cake can satisfy your craving for things like carrot cake, you’ll be more likely to adhere to the diet long term.
+I’ve added quite a few low carb mug cake recipes to our website.
+If a quick mug cake can satisfy your craving for things like carrot cake, you’ll be more likely to adhere to the keto or low carb diet long term.

-As with most things, you can definitely make carrot cake in a low-carb way, so you aren’t ingesting 100+ grams of carbs in a single slice.
-Using almond flour and a sugar substitute, this variation of your favorite carrot cake is just as tasty.
+If carrot cake is one of my favorites, as it is mine, you can definitely make carrot cake in a low-carb way, so you aren’t ingesting 100+ grams of carbs in a single slice.
+Using almond flour and a sugar substitute, our mug cake, and this sugar-free carrot cake recipe, are just as tasty.

 This low-carb carrot cake can be mixed up and microwaved in under 5 minutes.
-It’s large enough for about 3-4 small servings, or it can be served as breakfast for 2.
+It’s large enough for about 3-4 small servings, a great way to keep the carbs low.
+Or it can be served as breakfast for 2.

-There are 7 net grams of carbs per serving when cut into 3 slices.
+There are 7 net grams of carbs per serving in this carrot mug cake when cut into 3 slices.
 If you divide it in two, there are 10 net grams of carbs per serving.

 How to Make Carrot Mug Cake

-The cake is simple to make.
+The low carb cake is simple to make.
 You’ll need to grate the carrot.
 I just use a manual cheese grater.
 You can use a food processor, if you wish.

-Then mix all the cake ingredients together in a bowl.
+Then mix all the keto mug cake ingredients together in a bowl.

-Mix together until it’s well blended.
+Mix together the carrots, almond flour, and spices until it’s well blended.
 A mixer or food processor isn’t necessary for this.
 It’s really easy to just stir it all up with a spoon.

 Just lightly grease the mug or ramekin before scooping in the batter to keep the cake from sticking to the sides.